davidandym/coe-grid-example/README.md

 A small example for submitting and running experiments on the HLTCOE grid.
 This is not really meant to be an extensive or exhaustive guide to grid usage, just a small sample of what I regularly use to run my own experiments.

-## Which Python
+## Conda Envs

 I'd recommend using conda to manage environments on the grid.
-If you're interested in running the code and examples in this repo, you can just copy the environment from the `.yaml` file using the following commannd:
+If you're interested in running the code and examples in this repo, you can just copy the environment from the `.yaml` file using the following command:

 ```bash
 conda env create --file ./environment.yaml